Illyricum sacrum

-Illyricum sacrum is a multi-volume historical work written in Latin dealing with history of the Catholic Church in the Balkans.
-The work was published in eight volumes in the period 1751-1819, with the ninth tome printed in the period 1902-1919 as an appendix to Frane Bulić's Bulletino di archeologia e storia dalmata.
+Illyricum sacrum is a multi-volume historical work written in Latin dealing with history of the Catholic Church in Southeastern Europe.
+The work was published in eight volumes from 1751 to 1819, with the ninth tome printed from 1902 to 1919 as an appendix to Frane Bulić's Bulletino di archeologia e storia dalmata.

-The first five volumes (issued 1751-1775) were authored by Daniele Farlati; the volumes 6 (1800) and 7 (1817), were coauthored by Giovanni Giacomo Coleti, who also published the last volume in 1819.
+The first five volumes (issued 1751–1775) were authored by Daniele Farlati; volumes 6 (1800) and 7 (1817) were coauthored by Giovanni Giacomo Coleti, who also published the last volume in 1819.